NaturalIntelligence/wp-thumb-extractor/readme.txt

 			[THZ](http://thinkzarahatke.com/ "amty thumb ")
 == Changelog ==

+= 2.1.1 =
+* fixed a bug when image url is not valid or it is removed.
+A thumbnail will not be generated.

+= 2.0.1 =
+* just modified the docs for end user to tell how to use this plugin

 = 2.0.1 =
 * just modified the docs for end user to tell how to use this plugin